 As a starting point, it is important to understand the difference among both product snippets and merchant listings with respect to the filter naming in GSC.
 Google has their own definitions within their documentation, but I prefer my own definitions for each.

-Product snippets: this filter represents standard organic web page listings.
+Product snippets represent standard organic web page listings.
 The product snippet filter is an extension of the URL, title and description that appear for organic results, including elements such as a rating, review count, price or stock availability.
 Product snippets appear only within the 10-blue-link results.

 Previously, the merchant listings data was only accessible through the product results filter.
 This meant that both product snippets (for standard organic web page listings) and merchant listings were combined under the same filter, making it impossible to distinguish the source of data collection.